Blog featured image

 Generally, monocrystalline solar panels are considered under the premium category due to their high efficiency and sleek aesthetics.
 As the name suggests, the monocrystalline solar panels consist of single silicon crystals and often go by the name of single-crystal panels.

 The monocrystalline cells are made from pure silicon which is shaped into bars.
-These bars are then sliced into thin octagonal-shaped wafer forming cells.
+These bars are then sliced into thin octagonal-shaped wafer-forming cells.

 The pure silicon gives these cells their unique dark blue hue because of which they are easily identified from other types of solar panels.
 The monocrystalline solar panels have higher efficiency as compared to their counterparts.